 #Section 2.
 Only current members of the association shall serve as a member of a standing or special committee.

 Section 3.
-The executive board may create such standing committees as it may deem necessary to promote the Purposes and carry on the work of the association.
+The executive board may create such standing committees as it may deem necessary to promote the purposes and carry on the work of the association.
 Standing committee chairmen and committee members shall be appointed by the elected officers.
-The term of each chairman shall be TWO (2) yearstwo (2) or until the selection of a successor.
+The term of each chairman shall be two (2) year(s) or until the selection of a successor.
 No chairman shall be eligible to serve in the same capacity for more than two (2) consecutive terms.

 Section 4.
 The executive board may create such special committees as it may deem necessary or as may be directed by the association.
 Special committee chairmen and committee members shall be appointed by the elected officers.
 The term of each special committee chairman is ended upon completion of the task assigned to the committee.